sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/single-node/script.md

     The script will format the disk if it has not been formatted already.
-    If you choose to format and mount the disk yourself it must be mounted to `/mnt/data`
+    If you choose to format and mount the disk yourself it must be mounted to `/mnt/data` MUST be a separate disk than e.g. the base OS for upgrades.

 #### Optional
 - `-s <size>`